davidebazzana/game_on/source/game_on/README.md

 Run `bundle install --path vendor/cache/` to install the needed gems.

 #### Database initialization
-Run `rake db:migrate` to apply the migrations to the database.
+Run `rake db:drop && rake db:migrate` to apply the migrations to the database.